NOVEMBER 2020 WAS A busy month for a core group of Mohun Bagan fans living in the United States and Canada.

 In the league package sent out to ESPN+, the broadcaster of ISL in North America, the Mohun Bagan football team (which was using the brand name ATK Mohun Bagan FC) was identified only as 'ATK.'
 The regional manager of the restaurant chain, who was enthusiastically on board with the idea from the start, had called to ask why he couldn't find Mohun Bagan on the fixture list.

 The fans, over multiple conversations, explained the situation: how Mohun Bagan's football department had received a major investment from KGSPL (Kolkata Games & Sports Private Limited) which used to run a franchise called ATK FC, and after acquiring a majority share in the Mohun Bagan football department decided to bring over that brand name and call the team 'ATK Mohun Bagan.'
-They assured the manager the fixture was an error.
+They assured the manager the fixture had an error.
 The manager said he understood, but since the fliers and social media posts would be put out with the restaurant chain's brand attached to it, it had to use the name that was listed in the ESPN+ fixtures.
 Restaurants in USA have to abide by special regulations when it comes to showing live sports.
 The manager was wary of running into any complications regarding that; he didn't want to take any risks that could jeopardize his job in the middle of the pandemic.
 So the fans were told that any promotional material of the event, be it posters, fliers or social media posts, would have identify their team as just 'ATK.'

 Of course, the Mohun Bagan fans refused to agree to that.
 They scrapped the screening plans and decided to watch the Derby at small gatherings in their homes.
 They enjoyed the match themselves but lost out on the opportunity to introduce friends, colleagues and acquaintances from five major cities to their club and Indian football.
 And ISL lost out on a completely organic, fan-arranged multi-city highly visible and widely promoted screening event showcasing their product that was to become a regular thing.